mlabs-haskell/grumplestiltskin/documents/milestone-1/GF_IMPLEMENTATION.md

 `PGFIntermediate` using `pgfFromElem`; this is nothing more than a `newtype` rewrap and thus essentially has no cost.

+Next, we introduce a conversion `pgfFromPNatural` that can go from type `PNatural` to `PGFElement`.
+It provides functionality to fully stay in Plutarch context and create the `PGFElement` without needing to do the conversion manually.
+Note that this conversion is marked as a higher cost operation because of doing modulo internally.

-On the other hand, the conversion from the computations enabled type `PGFIntermediate` to `PGFElement` is enabled using `pgfToElem`; we have to explicitly provide the field order since it reduces the element using the modulo computation to its normalised form of `PGFElement`.
+Lastly, the conversion from the computations enabled type `PGFIntermediate` to `PGFElement` is enabled using `pgfToElem`; we have to explicitly provide the field order since it reduces the element using the modulo computation to its normalised form of `PGFElement`.
 This conversion should be used sparingly, only at the boundaries of an algorithm to reduce the number of modulo operations, potentially ramping up the computation costs.

-Lastly, we introduce a conversion `pgfFromPNatural` that can go from type `PNatural` to `PGFElement`.
-It provides functionality to fully stay in Plutarch context and create the `PGFElement` without needing to do the conversion manually.
-This makes the set of conversion functions complete.

 ### Field operations